ethereum/consensus-specs/specs/das/p2p-interface.md

 #### Horizontal propagation

-Peers on the horizontal subnet are expected to at least perform regular propagation of shard blocks, like how do would participate in any other topic.
+Peers on the horizontal subnet are expected to at least perform regular propagation of shard blocks, like participation in any other topic.

 *Although this may be sufficient for testnets, expect parameter changes in the spec here.*